KovaaK/SensitivityMatcher/README.md

 To measure an unknown sensitivity (such as if you are coming from a game that is not listed), select "Measure any game" and enter your best guess for the unknown values, then:

-1) Perform rotation to determine if the guess undershoots or overshoots.
+1) Perform rotation(s) to determine if the guess undershoots or overshoots.
 2) Depending on under/overshoot, use the hotkeys listed below to nudge upper/lower bounds.
 3) Repeat the process until the script matches the unknown sensitivity you are measuring.